James Bradley (former slave): Lane Seminary debates

 William Garrison, publisher the anti-slavery newspaper, The Liberator, published a book in 1832 that offered Thoughts on African Colonization, Or, An Impartial Exhibition of the Doctrines, Principles and Purposes of the American Colonization Society.
 In both, he attacks the American Colonization Society and its intended strategy to send free blacks to Africa.
 Garrison said the Society was "pernicious, cruel, and delusive".
 At the time, most white Americans believed that whites and blacks could not live together as equals.
 They thought that it would be better to establish colonies in Africa for former slaves and convey them to the colonies on ships.
 Liberia was created by those believing in colonization for repatriated slaves.
 On the other hand, abolitionists saw slavery as morally wrong and that slaves should be emancipated as soon as possible.

 Theodore Dwight Weld, an abolitionist and former student at the Oneida Institute, near Utica, New York, led debates at Oneida in 1833.
 Weld arrived at Lane Seminary and became the leader of the school's student body.
 He helped organize a debate about slavery and trained people to deliver "spirited" speeches.
 The debate represented the views of the abolitionists who were against slavery and believed in emancipation against others who thought that slaves should be sent to a colony in Africa.
-Harriet Beecher (Stowe), the daughter of Lane's president Lyman Beecher, was among the those in attendance, according to historian Gilbert Barnes.
+Harriet Beecher (Stowe), the daughter of Lane's president Lyman Beecher, was among those in attendance, according to historian Gilbert Barnes.

 Bradley, who supported abolition of slavery, participated in the debates, and he was the only black person to speak.
 Some Southern students brought their slaves to the debates, but none of them were asked to comment.
 It is remarkable that not only would he speak, but people listened to him.
 He described what it was like to be a slave and brought his audience to tears when he described being on the slave ship.
 He stressed the need for equality, education, and freedom for all.
 Bradley's classmate, Henry B. Stanton (future husband of Elizabeth Cady Stanton), remarked that Bradley had thoroughly, intelligently, and thoughtfully addressed all the issues that are raised against immediate emancipation, such as "it would be unsafe to the community" or that "the condition of the emancipated negroes would be worse than it now is — that they are incompetent to provide for themselves — that they would become paupers and vagrants, and would rather steal than work for wages."
 Bradley also integrated humor in his speech.
 Both abolitionists and those who argued for colonization listened intently to the discussion, and a number of times the entire audience would respond with laughter.
 He made it clear that there was an innate desire of slaves to take care of themselves and others and what they most desired was freedom and education.
 Attendees found his speech to be very emotional and the most important one of the debates.
 The event was more like a revival than a debate, according to historian Donald M. Scott.